eclipse-che4z/che-che4z-lsp-for-cobol/clients/idms-dialect-support/README.md

 - Autocomplete for IDMS DML keywords
 - Syntax and semantic check for IDMS DML keywords and variables
 - Syntax highlighting and coloring for IDMS DML keywords and variables
+- IDMS code snippets

 ## Copybook Support

-IDMS Dialect Support enables copybook support features of the COBOL Language Support extension for copybooks called by the `COPY IDMS` statement.
+IDMS Dialect Support enables copybook support features of the COBOL Language Support extension for copybooks named in `COPY IDMS` statements.

 To enable copybook support, follow the instructions in the [COBOL Language Support](https://marketplace.visualstudio.com/items?itemName=broadcomMFD.cobol-language-support) documentation.

-Specify your IDMS copybooks in the COBOL Language Support extension settings under **Cpy-manager: Paths-local: Idms**.
+Specify your local IDMS copybook paths in the COBOL Language Support extension settings under **Cpy-manager: Paths-local: Idms**.
+Automatic retrieval of IDMS copybooks from the mainframe is also supported.